dmolitor/robust-adaptive-experiments/README.md

-As expected, we see that we are well-powered and fairly precise in our ATE estimates for arms 3 and 4 but are under-powered for both arms 1 and
-2. We can confirm that indeed TS focuses the vast majority of the sample on arms 3 and 4.
+As expected, we see that we are well-powered and fairly precise in our ATE estimates for arms 3 and 4 but are under-powered for both arms 1 and 2 ( CSs include 0).
+We can confirm that indeed TS focuses the vast majority of the sampleon arms 3 and 4.

 ``` python
 sample_sizes = pd.DataFrame({